SamiaKabir/Interactive-Bias-Debug-and-Visualization/README.md

 2. Use python3 and pip3 throughout the setup process

-3. Download Tuned_model_wv.wordvectors and Tuned_model_wv_wordvectors.vectors.npy from the link below and add them to your root directory (Under the same directory as app.py) https://drive.google.com/drive/folders/1zmJzL3BVrPwkduamZ9znvV64F9FdAgZb?usp=sharing
+3. Download Tuned_model_wv.wordvectors and Tuned_model_wv.wordvectors.vectors.npy from the link below and add them to your root directory (Under the same directory as app.py) https://drive.google.com/drive/folders/1zmJzL3BVrPwkduamZ9znvV64F9FdAgZb?usp=sharing